 Encourage your teen to participate in pro-social and healthy activities.
 Listen to what your teen’s interests are.
 Show interest in their hobbies, no matter how uninteresting it may be to you.
 Rather than harping on what you don’t want your teen doing, focus on what their goals are.
 Help your child identify productive activities that will help them reach their goals.

 After parents and teens have an open and calm conversation about marijuana, parents need to jointly agree on their family rules around marijuana.
 These rules need to be clear and simple.
 The rules and the potential consequences to breaking the rules need to be implemented consistently.
 I’ll repeat this because it’s VERY important: be consistent!
 It’s alright to update the rules, but parents need to be clear about the rules and enforce them consistently.

 While it might seem like a good idea to slip lots of marijuana humor into the conversation to break the tension, parents should be careful not to send the wrong impression.
 Remember, 93% of communication is non-verbal.
 If you are making light of the conversation, your teenager might get mixed messages.
 Keeping the conversation calm and relaxed is good but teenagers need to know that this is also a serious subject.

 You’re not off the hook after one awkward conversation.
 This is an on-going conversation that you’ll need to revisit as your teenager works their way through early adulthood.
 Therefore, your goal is to be a consistent parent that your child feels safe and comfortable talking to.
 It is your responsibility to create an environment that is safe for your child to open up in.

-If you live in the Denver area and would like more help to successfully talk to your children about marijuana, Christopher John Counseling can help.
+If you live in the Winston-Salem area and would like more help to successfully talk to your children about marijuana, Christopher John Counseling can help.
 Chris specializes in working with teens and families that are dealing with substance abuse issues.
 Click here to schedule a free consultation at Christopher John Counseling today.